 - be selected in competition with other eligible applicants

 - have paid the UAC processing charge.

 Each institution sets its own admission requirements.
-Read the individual institution entries for details and refer to the institution qualification acceptance tables.
+Read the individual institution entries for details.

 In addition to meeting a cut-off, some courses also require you to have completed (or to have achieved a specified standard in) an HSC course before you can be considered for an offer.
 These are called prerequisites.